anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 managed by the Cloud Native Computing Foundation (CNCF).
 Full documentation of the Kubernetes code and project can be found at [https://kubernetes.io/docs/home/](https://kubernetes.io/docs/home/).
-The following chapters will only describe the specific features required by the Anuket Reference Architecture, and how they would be expected to be implemented.
+The following chapters will only describe the specific features required by the Anuket CNTT Reference Architecture, and how they would be expected to be implemented.
 For any information related to standard Kubernetes features and capabilities, refer back to the standard Kubernetes documentation.